 “NFTs represent a new era for financial investments, but the same rules apply to an investment in an NFT or a real estate development.

-You can’t solicit funds for a business opportunity, abandon that business and abscond with money investors provided you.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+You can’t solicit funds for a business opportunity, abandon that business and abscond with money investors provided you.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action